frasertweedale/talks/20140923-bfpg-haskell-paas/talk.rst

 - Manage using ``heroku`` command line tool.

-- CloudFoundry *appears* to be similar, but I haven't tried it.
+- Cloud Foundry *appears* to be similar, but I haven't tried it yet.

 Haskell on Heroku
 =================